oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/domains/fmw-domain/_index.md

   -o /<path to output-directory>
 ```

 {{% notice note %}} The `create-domain.sh` script and its inputs file are for demonstration purposes _only_; its contents and the domain resource file that it generates for you might change without notice.
-In production, we strongly recommend that you use the WebLogic Image Tool and WebLogic Deploy Tooling (when applicable), and directly work with domain resource files instead.
+In production, we strongly recommend that you use the WebLogic Image Tool and [WebLogic Deploy Tooling (WDT)](https://github.com/oracle/weblogic-deploy-tooling) (when applicable), and directly work with domain resource files instead.
 {{% /notice%}}

 The script will perform the following steps: